FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 There is some conceptual overlap between `BIRT`.`TYPE` and `BIRT`.`KIND`:

 - `BIRT`.`TYPE` is preferred for general-purpose human-readable information elaborating on the birth type.
-- `BIRT`.`KIND` is preferred for information that informs some programmatic behaviors, such as creating a list of persons who were ever live (`BORN_DEAD`).
+- `BIRT`.`KIND` is preferred for information that informs some programmatic behaviors (such as creating a list of persons who were ever alive) or to support automated translation into multiple languages.

 #### `BLES` (Blessing) `g7:BLES`